Azure/kaito/docs/How-to-use-kaito-in-aks-arc.md

 ## Prerequisite
 1. Before you begin, please make sure you have the following details from your infrastructure administrator:
-    - An AKS cluster that's up and running.
+    - An AKS Arc cluster that's up and running.
     - We recommend using Linux machine for this feature.
     - Your local kubectl environment configured to point to your AKS cluster.
         - Run `az aksarc get-credentials --resource-group <ResourceGroupName> --name <ClusterName>  --admin` to download the kubeconfig file.